Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Alameda, CA

-You should have your HVAC system inspected approximately twice annually.
-After the inspection, your technician will inform you if any services are required.
-You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your technician will tell you what, if any, services are required.
+You should also call a technician if you start to notice any issues, such as leaks, unusual smells, or strange noises.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Alameda, you may be able to make do with a furnace on the lower end of this range.

 For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Alameda, you'll likely need a unit on the higher end of this range.
-Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+In Alameda, you'll likely want a unit on the higher end of this range.
+Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 There are several ways you can make your HVAC system more energy-efficient: